-- a.
-Inlet temperature for baghouses that receive gases from sources that dry or calcine. - 5.2.4 Once each day or portion of each day of operation, the Permittee shall inspect all emission points from the emission units listed in Table 3.1 for which no air pollution control device (APCD) is utilized and all emission points from emission units added or replaced in accordance with the provisions of condition 7.1.2 for which no APCD is utilized.
-Emission units monitored in accordance with condition 5.2.1 are exempt from this condition.
+- 5.2.5 Once each day or portion of each day of operation, the Permittee shall inspect all emission points from the emission units listed in Table 3.1 for which no air pollution control device (APCD) is utilized and all emission points from emission units added or replaced in accordance with the provisions of Condition 7.1.2 for which no APCD is utilized.
+Line 2 Board Dryer (EU13), sources associated with the Ship Rock Unloading (EU161, EU163, EU165, F102, F103, F104, F106, F107, F146 and F109) or Rock Recycle Systems (F108 and F110), and emission units monitored in accordance with Condition 5.2.1 are exempt from this Condition.
 The inspection shall be conducted by performing a walk through of the facility and noting the occurrence of the following in a daily (VE) log: - a.
-Any visible emissions. - b.
+Any visible emissions.
+The visible emission check may be performed on the building containing the emission unit or directly on the emission unit. - b.
 Any mechanical failure or malfunction that results in increased air emissions.

-For each emission point noted with visible emissions, mechanical problems or malfunctions, the Permittee shall take corrective action in the most expedient manner possible and reinspect the unit within 24 hours to verify that no visible emissions exist.
-Failure to eliminate the visible emissions or to correct the mechanical failure or malfunction specified in a. and b. within 24 hours shall constitute an excursion.
+For each emission point noted with visible emissions, mechanical problems or malfunctions, the Permittee shall take corrective action in the most expedient manner possible and re-inspect the unit within 24 hours to verify that no visible emissions exist.
+Failure to eliminate the visible emissions or to correct the mechanical failure or malfunction specified in paragraph a and paragraph b within 24 hours shall constitute an excursion.
+[391-3-1-.02(6)(b)1 and 40 CFR 70.6(a)(3)(i)]